JPSantistebanQ/quarkus-temporal-insurance/README.md

 # temporal-insurance-parent

+Quarkus Temporal Insurance is a comprehensive solution for managing insurance policies, claims, and customer interactions using Temporal workflows.
+This project provides a robust framework for building scalable and maintainable insurance applications with a focus on reliability and performance.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

+# Overview

+The following workflow is orchestrated across multiple services:
+1. **Policy Management**: Handles the creation, modification, and deletion of insurance policies.
+2. **Claims Processing**: Manages the lifecycle of insurance claims, including submission, review, and resolution.
+3. **Customer Management**: Manages customer information, including contact details and policyholder information.
+4. **Notification Service**: Sends notifications to customers regarding policy updates, claim status, and other relevant information.
+5. **Payment Service**: Handles payment processing for policy premiums and claim payouts.

+If anything in this process fails, the workflow will retry the failed step up to 3 times before a "compensating transaction" is executed to revert the previous steps.
+This ensures that the system remains consistent and reliable, even in the face of failures.

 ## Running the application in dev mode